MartinPons/Analysis-of-hotel-bookings/README.md

 As expected, there is a strong seasonality for the resort and city hotel, both in adr and roomnights.
 Groups have shorter stays in the resort hotel, book with significant less antelation, with lower ADRs.
 A random forest was the model selected to predict cancellations, obtaining an 85 % accuracy and a 79 % f1-score.

-The data is published under a Creative Commons license.

 ### File description

 - **requirements.txt**: requeriments file with the modules used in the analysis.